drmpjz/CalliopeLinuxSetup/README.md

 Bits and pieces to make Calliope mini work with Linux

 Calliope mini is a micro controller used in educational settings starting in elementary school in Germany.
 Programming is done mostly in block languages in web based editors.
-These generate Hex code, which first needs to be downloaded to a local device and then has to be transfered via USB to the Calliope mini.
-For details see <https://calliope.cc/> .
+These generate Hex code, which needs to be transfered to Calliope mini.
+There are two ways to do this.
+Working for all Calliope  mini versions is to first download the hex code  to a local device, attached the Calliope mini as a USB storage device and copy the file to this.
+For Calliope mini v3 and
+Chromium base browsers there is also the option to attach the Calliope mini directly to the browser via WebUSB.

+For details on Calliope see <https://calliope.cc/> .

 Collected here are some bits and pieces to create a setup for this that streamlines the process for Linux.